mattrglobal/pairing_crypto/API.md

 # APIs

+The following document defines the conventions and concrete API structure for this library

 ## Conventions

 The APIs use the following namespacing to indicate the operations a caller would like to perform: